Dueling paths for coronavirus relief, budget bills as U.S. Congress enters key week

 President-elect Joe Biden has urged Congress to act quickly on coronavirus aid before he takes office on Jan.
 20. Even if it does, his new administration likely will seek another round of aid next year.

 Democrats have been pushing hard for aid to state and local governments to insure against laying off more workers, including police, firefighters and emergency medical personnel.
-Republicans have generally resisted this.
+Republicans have generally resisted this, accusing Democrats of wanting to create a “slush fund” for cities and states controlled by members of their party.

 Reporting by Susan Cornwell; Additional reporting by Richard Cowan, Patricia Zengerle and David Shepardson in WashingtonEditing by Scott Malone, Matthew Lewis, Jonathan Oatis and Sonya Hepinstall